 Charles Landry is an international authority on the use of imagination and creativity in urban change.
+He is currently a fellow at the Robert Bosch Academy in Berlin.
 He invented the concept of the Creative City in the late 1980’s.
 Its focus is how cities can create the enabling conditions for people and organizations to think, plan and act with imagination to solve problems and develop opportunities.
 The notion has become a global movement and changed the way cities thought about their capabilities and resources.

-Charles helps cities identify and make the most of their potential by triggering their inventiveness and thinking.
+Charles helps cities identify and make the most of their potential by triggering their inventiveness and thinking and by opening up new conversations about their future.
 His aim is to help cities become more resilient, self-sustaining and to punch above their weight.

 Acting as a critical friend he works closely with decision makers and local leaders in the short and longer term..
 He stimulates, facilitates and inspires so cities can transform for the better.
-He helps find apt and original solutions to seemingly intractable dilemmas, such as marrying innovation and tradition, balancing wealth creation and social cohesiveness, or local distinctiveness and a global orientation.
+He helps find apt and original solutions to seemingly intractable dilemmas, such as marrying, social creativity, innovation and tradition, or balancing wealth creation and social cohesiveness, or local distinctiveness and a global orientation.
 His overall aim is to help cities get onto the global radar screen.

-His latest major project ‘The Civic City: Urbanity & Citizenship in a Nomadic World’ brings together how work over the last decade including the concept of ‘civic urbanity’, the ‘creative bureaucracy’ and ‘the management of fragility’.
-Is it due to be published in early 2017.
+His latest major project is the picture driven ‘The Civic City in a Nomadic World’.
+It brings together his work over the last decade including the concept of ‘civic urbanity’, the ‘creative bureaucracy’ and ‘the management of fragility’.
+Publication date late 2017.

 Charles was born in 1948 and studied in Britain, Germany and Italy.
-In 1978 he founded Comedia, a highly respected globally oriented consultancy working in creativity, culture and urban change.
-He has completed several hundred assignments for a variety of public and private clients and given key note addresses and workshops in 58 countries across the continents including: Britain, Australia, Germany, Finland, Spain, Italy, Portugal, Brazil, the Netherlands, China, Japan, Korea, Cambodia, India, the UAE, Qatar, Albania, Croatia, Hong Kong, New Zealand, Poland, Russia, South Africa, Sweden, Taiwan, Ukraine, South Africa, Ecuador, Canada, the USA and Yemen.
+In 1978 he founded Comedia, a highly respected globally oriented advisor that assesses deep trends, creative potential, culture and urban change.
+He has completed several hundred assignments for many public and private interests and given key note addresses and workshops in 65 countries across the continents including: Britain, Australia, Germany, Finland, Spain, Italy, Portugal, Brazil, Argentina, the Netherlands, China, Japan, Korea, Cambodia, India, the UAE, Qatar, Albania, Croatia, Hong Kong, New Zealand, Poland, Russia, South Africa, Sweden, Taiwan, Ukraine, South Africa, Ecuador, Canada, the USA and Yemen.

-His many books include most recently a series of short, illustrated books, including: The Digitized City; Cities of Ambition; The Fragile City & the Risk Nexus with Tom Burke; The Sensory Landscape of Cities; The Origins and Futures of the Creative City and Culture & Commerce.
+His many books include most recently a series of short, illustrated books, including: The Creative Bureaucracy (September 2017), Psychology & the City with Chris Murray; The Digitized City; Cities of Ambition; The Fragile City & the Risk Nexus with Tom Burke; The Sensory Landscape of Cities; The Origins and Futures of the Creative City and Culture & Commerce.
 He is best known for The Creative City: A toolkit for Urban Innovators (2000); The Art of City Making (2006); and The Intercultural City: Planning for Diversity Advantage with Phil Wood.